 Many will gather on Hilton Head Island over the month to participate in the island's Gullah Celebration, which cover many aspects the Gullah people.
 Activities for the month include art exhibitions and sales, a music series, tours and vendors offering traditional Gullah cuisine.

 Runners will compete on Hilton Head Island in the annual marathon, half marathon and 8k races.
 This event is the perfect opportunity to not only get in some exercise this weekend but also take in the beautiful views Hilton Head has to offer.
 Participants will receive T-shirts and finishers get medals.
 Some of the proceeds will be given to various local charities.
 The races will be followed by a party that will include prizes, live music, a children's fun run, food and refreshments, including a craft beer garden with more than 30 different beers.
 Explore Hilton Head from the course and follow up a strong finish with some celebratory fun.
-Get more information about the races here.

 Get a head start on St. Patrick's Day by checking out the Lowcountry Irish Fest in Mount Pleasant.
 The festival explores the Lowcountry's Irish roots and offers a look into its history.
 Attendees can keep their Irish exploration going after the event by entering a raffle to win a trip for two to Ireland.
 There will be plenty of live music as well as numerous cultural dances.
 Grab a plate of delicious Irish eats and enjoy a weekend full of all things Irish.

 The four-day Beaufort International Film Festival highlights various new filmmakers on a global scale, with awards given to winning films in different categories.
 The 11th annual festival offers a wide variety of features, including workshops, a symposium, a table read and more.
 Learn more information about the film festival and schedule here.